 Grudem, however, is careful to distance himself from linking the complementarian concept of male authority with Genesis 3:16 and the Fall.
 Grudem claims that “the Law” probably refers to the Old Testament in general, and Genesis 2 in particular “where Adam is the ‘firstborn’.”
 (Grudem 1988:223) Hierarchical complementarians use the created order of Adam first, and Eve second, to support their view that God has ordained men to be the authorities over women.
 [I have written about The Complementarian Concept of the Created Order here.]

 Other theologians suggest that Paul is referring to a Rabbinical Law.
 Still others suggest that Paul is referring to a Roman Law.
 There were many Roman laws that governed various religious observances in the Roman world.
 Richard and Catherine Kroeger (1978:9) believe that Paul is referring to laws passed by the Roman Senate that were designed to curb women from engaging in wild, orgiastic Bacchanal worship.
 The Kroegers believe the Christian women in Corinth may have imitated Bacchanalian worship styles in church meetings, and so Paul instructs them in 14:34-35 to be silent, control themselves, and stop acting disgracefully.
 Grudem (1988:223), however, writes that “. . . in the 119 occurrences of the word “law” (nomos) in Paul’s letters it never unambiguously refers to either Rabbinic law or Roman Law.”
-Cynthia Westfall (2016:237, fn85), on the other hand, states that nomos is used here with “its most common meaning ‘rule, principle, norm.'”
-The implication that women were to be quiet and behave according to the cultural norms of the day.
+Cynthia Long Westfall (2016:237, fn85), on the other hand, states that nomos is used here with “its most common meaning ‘rule, principle, norm.'”
+According to this understanding, women were to be quiet and behave according to the cultural norms of the day.

 As already noted, the Hebrew Bible contains no instructions, or even encouragements, for women to be silent or submissive.
 Jim Reiher (2006:83) suggests that since the Greek Christians in Corinth would not have known the Jewish law as well as the Jewish Christians, it is possible the Corinthians may have simply been mistaken on this issue of “the Law”.
 Or perhaps the people who were trying to silence women in the Corinthian church mentioned “the Law” speciously to support their view.